DRCUOA/ledger-importer/README.md

 This is one of the most important engineering concepts in this tool.

-**Definition (plain English)**: Running the same operation twice produces the same result as running it once.
+**Definition**: Running the same operation twice produces the same result as running it once.

 Why this matters here: